How to Convert a Bank of America Statement PDF to Excel

 What about Bank of America format quirks

-Bank of America statements have a few layout patterns that catch generic PDF-to-Excel tools off guard:
+BofA statements have a few layout patterns that catch generic PDF-to-Excel tools off guard:

 When to use the alternatives

-- Manual copy-paste: defensible only for a single statement.
+- Manual copy-paste.
+Defensible only for a single statement.

 FAQ

 Does it support Bank of America credit cards?
 Yes.
-Cash Rewards, Travel Rewards, Premium Rewards, and Business credit card statements all work.
+Cash Rewards, Travel Rewards, Premium Rewards, and Business card statements all work.
 Bank2XL detects credit card statements and handles the reverse-polarity balance correctly.

 Get started